 A "Milkshake" is a girl's sensual energy - what makes her stand out from the other girls.
 Taken more literally, it is about a girl who dances seductively and attracts the attention of boys in the club.
-Her "milkshake" is the way she shakes her boobs.
+Her "milkshake" is the way she shakes her boobs (the source of mother's milk).
 It can also be taken to mean oral sex.
 Bringing the "boys to the yard" could be about attracting boys like a dog in heat.

 Kelis (last name: Rogers) was 24 when she recorded this, but it was still a comeback.
 After graduation from La Guardia High School, which was inspiration for the movie Fame, she signed a record deal and released her first album in 1999.
 The album was produced by The Neptunes - Chad Hugo and Pharrell Williams - who went on produce hits for acts singers like Nelly, Justin Timberlake and Britney Spears.
 Despite a hit single called "Caught Out There," Kelis was dropped from her label and waited years before Arista Records signed her and released Tasty.
 Williams and Hugo wrote this song.